OpenFogStack/tinyFaaS/README.md

 #### gRPC

-To use the gRPC endpoint, compile the `api` protocol buffer (included in [`./src/reverse-proxy/api`](./src/reverse-proxy/api)) and import it into your application.
+To use the gRPC endpoint, compile the `api` protocol buffer (included in [`./cmd/rproxy/api`](./cmd/rproxy/api)) and import it into your application.
-Specify the tinyFaaS host and port (default is `8000`) for the GRPC endpoint and use the `Request` function with the `functionIdentifier` being your function's name and the `data` field including data in any form you want.
+Specify the tinyFaaS host and port (default is `9000`) for the GRPC endpoint and use the `Request` function with the `functionIdentifier` being your function's name and the `data` field including data in any form you want.

 ### Removing tinyFaaS

-To remove tinyFaaS, remove all containers created by tinyFaaS and the management service, as well as the internal networks used by tinyFaaS:
+When you stop the management service with `SIGINT` (`Ctrl+C`), the reverse proxy and all function handlers should be stopped.
+You can also use:

 ```bash
 make clean